 The Galapagos Penguin

 Meet the best dressed bird in the Galapagos!
 These penguins are the only one of their species to live in a tropical climate, north of the equator.
 Compared to other penguin subspecies, these are pretty unique.
 They stand proud at just below a meter and have temperaments a lot more gentle and docile than the others.
-Can be found diving all over, but prefer to live on Fernandina and Isabela.
+Can be found diving all over, but prefer Fernandina and Isabela.

 The Blue-footed Booby